davilyra/academic-kickstart/content/home/awards.md

 # Order that this section will appear in.
 weight = 60

+# Number of awards to list.
+count = 5

 # List format.
 #   0 = Simple
 #   1 = Detailed